coming to the United States to attend dental school should always check with

 Your school may

-designate funds for international students, so check with your
+designate funds for international students, including DACA (Deferred Action for Childhood Arrivals), so check with your

 school’s FAO.
 These scholarships may be based on merit or academic interest.
 In